U.S. Venture-Backed Startups in 2020 Represented About 2.5 Million Employees, Attracted 51% of Global Venture Funding

 - The $548 billion in U.S. VC assets under management at the end of 2020 included a record $151 billion in dry powder.

-- Startups that were venture-backed in 2020 represented over 4.4 million employees.
+- Startups that were venture-backed in 2020 represented about 2.5 million employees.

 Venture Across the Country